Links on Android Authority may earn us a commission. Learn more.

 A: Encryption makes your online experience much more private and secure, but it isn’t foolproof.
 The level of security also depends on the type of encryption used.
 Nevertheless, it can’t protect you from all online threats.
 Weak passwords and data breaches, for example, can still result in your information being stolen.

 Q: Can encrypted data be hacked?

-A: Yes, it is possible for encrypted data to be decoded.
+A: Yes, you can decode encrypted data.
 However, decryption requires a lot of time and resources.
 Encrypted data is usually “hacked” with stolen keys instead.

 Q: Can encrypted data be encrypted again?

 A: Yes, multiple encryption exists.
-It can use the same or different algorithms to do so, but it is not terribly common.
-Most modern ciphers are very hard to crack with brute force attacks without the need for a second layer.
+It can use the same or different algorithms, but it is not too common.
+Most modern ciphers are very hard to crack with brute force attacks without needing a second layer.

 Q: What is the highest level of encryption?

 A: AES 256-bit is considered the strongest encryption standard.
-AES (Advanced Encryption Standard) has been used by the US government since 2001, and many businesses have adopted it since too.
+The US government has used AES (Advanced Encryption Standard) since 2001, and many businesses have adopted it since too.

 Q: Which messaging apps use end-to-end encryption?

 A: Signal, WhatsApp, and iMessage use end-to-end encryption by default.
 However, other popular apps like Telegram offer it too but only in secret or private chats.